alexshtf/alexshtf.github.io/_posts/2020-05-01-ProxLinear.md

 ![proxlinear_vs_adagrad]({{ "/assets/proxlinear_vs_adagrad.png" | absolute_url }})

-Seems that the algorithm is indeed stable, and performs reasonably even when taking extremely large step sizes.
+Seems that the algorithm is indeed stable, and does not diverge even when taking extremely large step sizes.
 However, AdaGrad does achieve a better loss for its optimal step-size range.
 To see a better picture, let’s focus on a smaller step size range:

 ![proxlinear_vs_adagrad_focus]({{ "/assets/proxlinear_vs_adagrad_focus.png" | absolute_url }})